 The river crossing to the Ile St. Louis afforded a view up the river to Notre Dame, which resides on the larger of the two islands.
 Those familiar with Paris will be scoffing at me here, but all this was new to me.
 I was actually astonished to see Notre Dame there, an utterly unexpected view.
-The Ile St. Louis seemed ancient to me, tightly packed with elegant old buildings serving as apartments and residences, with shops and restaurants on the street level.
-As with everywhere else in Paris, I would stop from time to time near a doorway to check with my iPhone to see if there was a free WiFi connection available, the seduction of technology too great for me to avoid even surrounded by the wonders of central Paris.
-I felt the need to fire off an email of the form, "Can you believe I'm seeing this?"
-It's akin to the cell phone call, "Guess where I am, now?"

 The rue St. Louis en l'ile bisects the island parallel to the flow of the river around it.
 I think this was my favorite street of all I saw in Paris.
 Tall, old stone buildings to either side of the narrow road, it felt dark, slightly damp, as if I was tunneling deep into history leaving the sunshine of today far in the future.
 I walked the length of the island and back along this street, stopping for a brief while when I heard organ music playing.
 Inside a cathedral an organist was practicing and I stopped in the doorway to listen for awhile.
 I didn't go in, though the door was unlocked and open, but I read a flier outside the church advertising a concert the coming Saturday evening of a performance of four Magnificats, including Bach's.
 I made a mental note of this and decided to go to it.
 I'd see the inside of the cathedral then.